How Autism Presents Differently In Women

 3. Diagnostic Criteria: Diagnostic criteria for autism have historically been based primarily on observations of males.
 Boys are typically diagnosed with autism much more frequently than girls, leading to a male-biased understanding of the condition.
 This has resulted in criteria that may overlook or misinterpret how autism presents in females.
 For example, girls may have more socially acceptable interests or obsessions, and their difficulties in social interactions may present as shyness or quietness.

-4. Co-occurring Conditions: Females with autism often have co-occurring conditions such as anxiety, depression, eating disorders, or ADHD that can mask their autism symptoms or complicate the diagnosis process.
+4. Co-occurring Conditions: Women with autism often have other conditions at the same time such as anxiety, depression, eating disorders, or ADHD that can mask their autism symptoms or complicate the diagnosis process.
 They may get only diagnosed with one of those conditions while missing the autism.

 Why do Women Have Difficulty Getting Diagnosed with Autism?